awestover/thoughts/content/1research/Solving AI Safety from 1st principles.md

 Paul gives some definition of high stakes alignment [here](https://ai-alignment.com/learning-with-catastrophes-59387b55cc30), which I took notes on [[low vs high stakes alignment|here]].

+Part of Paul's plan for the high stakes setting is you need an "aligned overseer" to serve as the cat detector.
+I think [[iterated amplification|IDA]] is maybe a reasonable idea to achieve this.

+Some thoughts about distillation here: [[distillation]]

 ### 3.2.1 discussion with Duru